Placenta Tinctures

 Our placenta tinctures are made using selected high proof vodka (this is our main choice due to gluten free/grain free clients, if you’d like a different type of alcohol including brandy, whisky, etc. please let us know).

 Administration Methods: Place drops under the tongue, hold for 60 seconds, then swallow remaining liquid.
-Alternatively, you can mix drops with a small amount of juice or water.
+Alternatively, you can mix drops with a small amount of juice or water and drink.

 Complete tincture steeping instructions, storage/dosage recommendations, and other notes will be provided at drop-off with all of your completed items.